 When we receive a complaint from a customer of a telecom service provider that does not yet participate in the CCTS, we contact the company to inform it of its obligation to join the CCTS.
 We also inform the company about the consequences of not joining the CCTS, including referring the matter to the CRTC for enforcement action and publicizing the name of the provider.

 Despite the regulatory obligation to do so, the following providers have failed to join the CCTS, currently leaving their customers with no recourse for the independent review of complaints.

-We have referred all of the following companies to the CRTC for enforcement action:
+The following companies were referred to the CRTC for enforcement action:

 - Connexio Inc.

 The CRTC has started proceedings for some of these service providers.